BillTompkins/densitty/README.md

 ### Colors
 #### Truecolor / RGB/ 24-bit color
 Several 24-bit color maps are provided in `truecolor.py`, for use with terminals that support it.
 If you want to specify your own 24-bit color map, the included `colormap24b()` function is a straightforward way to interpolate between provided colors to produce a color map.
-Interpolation is done in Lab* color space to preserve brightness and avoid the "muddy" colors seen when interpolating directly in RGB.
+Interpolation is done in L*a*b* color space to preserve brightness and avoid the "muddy" colors seen when interpolating directly in RGB.

 #### 256-color / 16-color
 Non-truecolor "ANSI" color maps are provided in `ansi.py`, for both 256-color-capable terminals as well as minimally color supporting 16-color.

 #### ASCII-art
-For terminals that don't support colors, or for that old-school look, `ascii-art.py` has some "color maps" using just character density.
+For terminals that don't support colors, or for that old-school look, `ascii_art.py` has some "color maps" using just character density.

 ### Binning
 `binning.py` provides utility functions to bin a list of (X,Y) values into a dataset suitable for plotting with the `Plot` class.